Klongrich/budfax/README.md

 # budfax
-Changing the way we verifiy to get high.
+Changing the way we verify to get high.
+Fuck the boof get the facts.